 Citizenship in the Nation

-We are watching the slow death of American citizenship—not through revolution or decree, but through the quiet surrender of our power to shape the world around us.
+We are watching the death of American citizenship—not through a ‘No Church In The Wild’ music video-esque revolution, but through a slow, quiet surrender of our power to shape the world around us.

 This erosion is clearest in the institutions that shaped my understanding of community.
 The Boy Scouts, where I first experienced the power of collective purpose and shared responsibility, now struggles for relevance.
-But this dissolution isn't isolated—it's a pattern that touches every corner of American life, as we surrender local autonomy to credentialed experts we'll never meet.
+This is an unfortunate pattern that touches every corner of American life, as we surrender local autonomy to credentialed experts we'll never meet.

 I see a different path forward.
-Imagine a federation of bold experiments, each state pursuing distinct visions of the American Dream, united by Constitutional principles but free to experiment with different paths forward.
+I imagine a federation of truly bold experiments - each state pursuing distinct visions of the American Dream, united by Constitutional principles, but largely free to experiment with different paths forward.

 California could pioneer a new social contract around regenerative farming by creating an entire economy around soil health and carbon sequestration, shifting from industrial agriculture's misaligned incentives toward models like The Biggest Little Farm.

-Texas could further deregulate energy markets, letting communities form microgrids and negotiate directly with producers, all while investing in the poles and wires that don't make sense for privatization.
+Texas could even further deregulate energy markets, letting communities form microgrids and negotiate directly with producers, all while investing in a better interconnection system (poles and wires) where innovation has stalled, purely given the limbo state of regulation it stays petrified in.

-Massachusetts could transform education through radical choice, supporting everything from Montessori programs to apprenticeships to hybrid learning models that leverage AI.
+Massachusetts could transform education through radical choice, supporting everything from Montessori programs to subsidizing trade apprenticeships to hybrid learning models that leverage AI.

 Cities could break free from the straitjacket of single-use zoning, allowing neighborhoods to grow organically again.
 Projects like Culdesac shouldn't be considered unprecedented—these projects rediscover patterns of human-scale development that served us for centuries.

 The tools for this transformation exist today.
 The legal frameworks for state-level experimentation remain intact.
-What's missing isn't ability—it's the courage to look beyond incremental improvements and rediscover why citizenship matters.
-The choice we face isn't between unity and division—it's between the vivid possibilities of authentic difference and the sterile promise of managed conformity.
+What's missing is the courage to look beyond incremental improvements and rediscover why citizenship matters.
+We face a stark choice: embrace the vivid possibilities of authentic difference or accept the sterile promise of managed conformity.

-The path forward isn't about abandoning institutions entirely, but about finding the spaces where evolution is already possible.
+The path forward demands finding the spaces where evolution is already possible.
 In Texas, technologists are reimagining the energy grid because deregulation created room for innovation.
-Similar opportunities exist throughout our physical world—in designing resilient power systems, scaling transportation, rethinking how we build housing, and detoxifying our food systems through better incentives.
+Similar opportunities exist throughout our physical world: in designing resilient power systems, scaling transportation, rethinking how we build housing, or detoxifying our food systems through better incentives.

 These changes won't be easy.
-The most ambitious problems aren't in vertical software—they're in the fundamental systems that define American life.
-Building AI-first vertical software or cloud infrastructure is lucrative, but rebuilding our physical and social foundations is revolutionary.
-The pursuit of happiness isn't an empty phrase from our founding documents—it's an infrastructure problem waiting to be solved.
+The most ambitious problems aren't in rolling up HVAC shops across the Midwest to layer on AI that handles scheduling.
+They're in the fundamental systems that define American life.
+The pursuit of happiness isn't solely an empty phrase from our founding documents.

 We have everything we need to rebuild American self-governance.
 The question is whether our generation will be remembered as the one that did—or the one that stood by and watched it die.